hhio618/bluzelle-py/README.md

 ### Websockets vs. HTTPS

-- Currently the sdk supports only https connections to the Bluzelle testnet
+- The sdk supports both https and wss connections to the Bluzelle testnet
 - For **https** pass the url **https://client.sentry.testnet.private.bluzelle.com:26657** to the bluzelle constructor.
-- Support for **websockets** (wss://client.sentry.testnet.private.bluzelle.com:26657) will be added soon.
+- For **websockets** pass the url **wss://client.sentry.testnet.private.bluzelle.com:26657**.

+Note: for both version first create a sdk instance then use a asyncio loop to run the program.
+For more details on this see example/example.py.

 # Usage